 To foster and recognise excellence in Victoria’s early career scientists, the Royal Society of Victoria has established four prestigious competitive prizes open to Victorian students in their final year of doctoral candidature, in all areas of the Biomedical & Health Sciences, Biological Sciences (Non-human), Earth Sciences and Physical Sciences.

-Following assessment of applications across the four categories, we have selected eight PhD finalists to present their work to us.
-Join us to hear about the latest science from our emerging scientists, and to support and celebrate the achievements of Victoria’s upcoming high achievers.
+Following assessment of applications across the four categories, we have selected eight PhD finalists to present years of research work to us in ten short minutes.
+Join us at the Royal Society of Victoria’s historic Hall in the Melbourne CBD to hear about the latest science from our emerging scientists, and to support and celebrate the achievements of Victoria’s upcoming high achievers.

 Biomedical & Health Sciences

 Mr William Kwan (Monash University), “A hybrid stimulation strategy for vision restoration in retinal prosthetics.”